Linnaean Society of New York

 The Linnaean Society of New York (LSNY) was established in 1878, in the city of New York, United States, by a group of amateurs interested in natural science, especially ornithology.
+The Society is named after the eighteenth-century Swedish naturalist Carl Linnaeus, who developed the system of binomial nomenclature for the modern biological classification of organisms.
 The founding members included H.P.
-Bailey, Eugene Pintard Bicknell, Ernest Ingersoll, Clinton Hart Merriam and John Burroughs.
+Bailey, Eugene P. Bicknell, Ernest Ingersoll, Clinton Hart Merriam and John Burroughs.